Ring Alarm vs Scout Alarm

-Keep in mind that with Scout, you’ll pay either $9.99 a month or $107 a year even if you don’t have monitoring just to use your camera, while Ring lets you use your camera for free if you prefer.
+Keep in mind that with Scout, you’ll pay either $9.99 per month or $107 per year even if you don’t have monitoring just to use your camera, while Ring lets you use your camera for free if you prefer.

 Ring Alarm vs. Scout Monitoring Options

-If you want professional monitoring, it’ll cost you either $10 a month or $100 a year with Ring Alarm, and $19.99 a month or $215 a year with Scout, more than twice as expensive.
+If you want professional monitoring, it’ll cost you $10 a month or $100 a year with Ring Alarm, $19.99 per month, or $215 per year with Scout, which is more than twice as expensive.
 These plans both include cellular backup in order to keep your system on during a power outage.

-But if you don’t want professional monitoring with Scout, the ‘Always On’ plan still includes cellular backup for $9.99 a month or $107 a year, about the same cost as the Protect Plus plan from Ring Alarm.
+But if you don’t want professional monitoring with Scout, the ‘Always On’ plan still includes cellular backup for $9.99 per month or $107 per year, which is about the same cost as the Protect Plus plan from Ring Alarm.
 As you can see, Ring Alarm gives you more features for less money, so it’s clearly a better value when it comes to monitoring and cellular backup.

 Ring Alarm vs. Scout Contracts

 Neither company forces you into any long term contract, although they both offer annual options at discounted prices.
 The good news?
-If you cancel, you won’t have to pay a cancellation fee, so it’s a lot more flexible than contracts from some more old school security companies that I’ve reviewed.
+If you cancel, you won’t have to pay a fee, so it’s a lot more flexible than contracts from some more old-school security companies I’ve reviewed.

 Ring Alarm vs. Scout Moving Policies